tobiasjcat/WildBeyond/logs.md

 We now head to snailside.
 We hear a scuffle between a human and animal.
 A hobgoblin youth and is being beaten up by an unknown horror.
 It wisely flees once we arrive.
 We sense that it's name is Snappy.

-Khenkad the impetuous.
+Khenkad the Impetuous.
 He claims to have been fighting off Snappy.
 His arm was damaged in the fight.
 He has a set of four stilts.

 He is from snailside and tells us they sell stilts there too.
 On the horizon we can see a lumpy side of a snail.
 Snailside is the last stronghold of Zybilna followers in the Summer Court according to Khenkad.
 Khenkad's mom, Drozedok The Hunter won't help him kill monster.